Reconstructing Nipples after Breast Cancer Surgery

 If you lose a nipple after breast cancer surgery, a plastic surgeon can reconstruct a nipple.
 You have alternatives to reconstruction, too.

-But that doesn’t mean a woman’s reconstructed breast will never have a nipple again.
+But that doesn’t mean your reconstructed breast will never have a nipple again.

 Although each case is different and revolves around the stage and type of breast cancer, as well as the patient’s preferences, breast reconstruction can often take place at the same time as a mastectomy.
-And, after the chest heals from reconstruction surgery and the position of the reconstructed breast has stabilized, a plastic surgeon can then reconstruct the nipple.
+After your chest heals from reconstruction surgery and the position of your reconstructed breast has stabilized, a plastic surgeon can then reconstruct the nipple.

-Although surgeons sometimes use skin from other parts of the body — including labia skin to create the darker skin tone of an areola — the vast majority of the time skin from around the breast is used for nipple reconstruction, according to DiFrancesco.
+Although surgeons sometimes use skin from other parts of your body — including labia skin to create the darker skin tone of an areola — the vast majority of the time skin from around your breast is used for nipple reconstruction, according to DiFrancesco.

-Plastic surgeons reconstruct nipples after breast cancer surgery by cutting and moving a small flap of skin from the reconstructed breast to the nipple site.
-“We create a pattern for the flap, position it and create a 3-d nipple out of this flap,” DiFrancesco said.
+To reconstruct nipples, plastic surgeons cut and move a small flap of skin from your reconstructed breast to the nipple site.
+“We create a pattern for the flap, position it, and create a 3-d nipple out of this flap,” DiFrancesco said.
 “Then we work with medical tattoo artists to color the nipple.”

-Most patients are very happy with the results, although it’s important for breast cancer survivors to understand their new nipple is not functional.
+Most patients are very happy with the results, although it’s important to understand your new nipple is not functional.

 “It does not have nerves so sensation in the reconstructed nipple will never return,” DiFrancesco explained.
 “And it cannot become erect.”

-For those who don’t want to undergo surgical nipple reconstruction, there are several alternatives.
+You have several alternatives if you don’t want surgical nipple reconstruction.
 For example, skilled medical tattoo artists can create the illusion of a 3-D nipple through color variations.
-In addition, nipple prosthetics can be attached to the breast and worn and removed whenever the woman chooses.
+In addition, you can wear nipple prosthetics and remove them whenever you chose.
 They are usually made of silicon and look and feel like real nipples.